grafana/grafana/docs/sources/auth/planning/index.md

 The following documentation is meant to shed light on the different authorization and authentications strategies available in Grafana.
 By doing preparation before implementation, the user will be able to decide which integration strategy suits best for their needs.

 Identity and Access Management (IAM) is needed to handle secure access to [Grafana resources].
-Integrating Grafana with the proper solution is a key step to allow user access to sensitive data and resouces, and to simplify user management and authentication.
+Integrating Grafana with the proper solution is a key step to allow user access to sensitive data and resources, and to simplify user management and authentication.

 ## Benefits of having an IAM integration